 Changes to clinics must be received in writing at least five (5) business days prior to the clinic date.
 A Fee of $26.00 ($23.01 + $2.99 HST) applies.
 Changes accepted only if space is available at the Clinic.

 The Respect in Sport training for Activity Leaders is a requirement in the OMHA for officials that have not already completed the training.
-Any official who has not taken this training and will be 16 by December 31st MUST complete the Respect in Sport for Activity Leaders prior to attending a Clinic.
+Any official who has not taken this training MUST complete the Respect in Sport for Activity Leaders prior to attending a Clinic.

-All refund requests to the OMHA must be received before December 1st.
-No refund requests will be processed prior to December 15th.
+All refund requests to the OMHA must be received before November 1st of the current season.
+No refund requests will be processed prior to November 15th.
 All refunds will be pro-rated and subject to an administrative fee.

-Please check your E-Hockey account and verify that your Criminal Record Check/Vulnerable Sector Check qualification is up to date and not expiring May 1, 2019.
-For Officials 18 years and over, failure to have an updated CRC/VSC will prevent you from registering to re-certify for the 2018-2019 season.
+Please check your E-Hockey account and verify that your Criminal Record Check/Vulnerable Sector Screening Check qualification is up to date and not expiring May 1, 2019.
+For Officials 18 years and over, failure to have an updated VSS will prevent you from registering to re-certify for the 2019-2020 season.